-What is the code?
+What is the Electricity Distribution Code?

 The code sets the minimum standards your electricity distribution company must meet while delivering electricity to you.

 How does the code affect you?

 The code affects the cost of your electricity bills and the level of service you receive from your distribution company